dikonikon/PyTupleSpace/README.md

 * richer representation of tuples including explicit annotation of the types of elements: current representation is as a list of byte arrays, which are assumed to incorporate type information.
 This has the benefit of being simple both to implement and to create language bindings for, but it has significant drawbacks.
 For example semantically equivalent tuples from different bindings are not equivalent, and it presents fewer opportunities for sharding (see next bullet)
 * implementation using Mongodb thinking about approach to sharding

+* Note: this project has now been continued as WebTupleSpace using Scala and Play to implement the server side.
+See [here](https://github.com/dikonikon/WebTupleSpace)